Table of Contents

 SeaClear Acrylic Aquarium Junior Executive Kit

-Boasting a 36 x 15 x 16 inches, it gives your ball python enough space to crawl and slither as well as adding branches to crawl on.
+Boasting a 36 x 15 x 16 inches gives your ball python enough space to crawl and slither as well as adding branches to crawl on.

-This enclosure is one of the best type of cage for ball python constructed from Acrylic that is at least 17 times stronger than glass an only weighs half its weight of the same size.
+This enclosure is one of the best types of a cage for a ball python constructed from Acrylic that is at least 17 times stronger than glass and only weighs half its weight of the same size.

-The terrarium comes with a complete hood to stop any escapes and includes a 24 inches flurorescent fixture installed for lighting.
+The terrarium comes with a complete hood to stop any escapes and includes a 24 inches fluorescent fixture installed for lighting.

 Carolina Custom Cages Terrarium

 They have models with hinged floors as well as waterproof base and sliding doors.
-Every terrarium comes completely equipped with key-lock security in order to stop any accidental escapes.
+In addition, every terrarium comes completely equipped with key-lock security to stop any accidental escapes.

 Exo Terra Glass Terrarium Mayan

-Its dimension is just right – not too big or too small, but is enough to provide your ball python a lot of slithering and crawling spaces.
+Its dimension is just right – not too big or too small, but it is enough to provide your ball python with many slithering and crawling spaces.

-Additionally, this ball python enclosure comes with 2 doors for an escape-free access.
+Additionally, this ball python enclosure comes with two doors for escape-free access.
 It also features a water-resistant base and front window ventilation.

 It features a stainless steel mesh cover which makes sure that your ball python will never find a way to escape.

-Its dimension is just right – not too big or too small, but is enough to provide your ball python a lot of space.
+Its dimension is just right – not too big or too small, but it is enough to provide your ball python with a lot of space.

 Exo Terra Short All Glass Terrarium

 Its front doors can be opened separately for easy feeding and access.
-Moreover, it has a lock uniquely designed in order to prevent your ball python from running out of its cage.
+Moreover, it has a lock uniquely designed to prevent your ball python from running out of its cage.

-It comes with a full-screen top ventilation which gives room to UV and infrared penetration and is totally removable for easy cleaning.
+It comes with full-screen top ventilation, which gives room to UV and infrared penetration and is removable for easy cleaning.

-There are 5 closable tube wires or inlets on each side to install sensors or heat wave rocks inside.
+There are five closable tube wires or inlets on each side to install sensors or heatwave rocks inside.

-Its bottom plate is raised in order to mount a substrate heater.
-It has some natural background and offers enough space for your ball python to slitter through.
+Its bottom plate is raised to mount a substrate heater.
+It has a natural background and offers enough space for your ball python to slitter through.

 Exo Terra High Glass Terrarium